spgreen/eduroam-freeradius-docker/README.md

             YOUR_REALM=docker.sg
             YOUR_PASSWORD=docker123

-	# Leave the rest of the code alone unless you know what you are doing

         Notes:  It links with the './files/run.sh' script to:
 					a. configure your eduroam FLR servers with their corresponding secrets and